SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 3. Justified
 4. Glorified -->

-<a name="grudem" href="#contents" style="font-style:Italic;font-size:2.1em;color:Black;">Dr. Wyane Grudem</a>
+<a name="grudem" href="#contents" style="font-style:Italic;font-size:2.1em;color:Black;">Dr. Wayne Grudem</a>

 [**Wayne Grudem**](https://youtu.be/s9e3Y2SMXag) (PhD, University of Cambridge; DD, Westminster Theological Seminary), a distinguished Research Professor of Theology and Biblical Studies.
 He graduated Harvard, Westminister Seminary, and Cambridge.
 Member of the Translation Oversight Committee for the English Standard Version of the Bible, the general editor of the <a href="https://amzn.to/3WsN0Uw">ESV Study Bible</a>, and the author of over twenty-five books.

 > We must guard jealously the fact that faith alone is what saves us, not faith plus obedience. ...
-No historic Protestant confession says that saving faith includes obedience. &mdash; [Dr. Wyane Grudem (PhD, Cambridge; DD, Westminster)](https://amzn.to/3k3gESD)
+No historic Protestant confession says that saving faith includes obedience. &mdash; [Dr. Wayne Grudem (PhD, Cambridge; DD, Westminster)](https://amzn.to/3k3gESD)

 [✅ Monergistic](https://carm.org/dictionary/monergism/)